lezelelyba/aoc2024/docs/README.md

 Utilizes:
   - GitHub Actions
-    - For Docker container image creation
+    - For CI: Docker container image creation
-    - For AWS Deployment utilizing Terraform
+    - For CD: Pushing updated docker image to ECS
   - Terraform
     - For local KVM deployment
     - For AWS bootstrap